menu

 Occupations and Workforce

-Bloomburg is a blue-collar town, with 38.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bloomburg is generally considered to be a blue-collar town.
+38.24% of the Bloomburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bloomburg is a town of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Bloomburg who work in healthcare (19.12%), healthcare suport services (11.76%), and office and administrative support (8.82%).

 Setting & Lifestyle